haeirene/ml---hangman/README.md

 # How to use this repo
 In shell: `python alphabet-detection.py`
 Want to test the simplified hangman version?
-Then run in shell/terminal: `Jupyter notebook`
+Then run in shell/terminal: `jupyter notebook`

 In shell/terminal, you will see a lot of lines and a new webpage opens.
 Wait a minute to see the structure of your folders (based on where the path in your shell/terminal).